mdpetron/NYenviroScreen/README.md

 # NYenviroScreen
 Integrating environmental and social indicators in to further protect vulnerable communities in New York State

-## Hazardous Air Pollutant Exposure as a Contributing Factor to COVID-19 Mortality in the United States

-This repository contains code and data to reproduce the analysis from our paper "Hazardous Air Pollutant Exposure as a Contributing Factor to COVID-19 Mortality in the United States."

 ### Code:

 [`Data Synthesis nyes.R`](https://github.com/mdpetron/NYenviroScreen/blob/master/Data%20Synthesis%20nyes.R) contains all code for pre-processing the data for the analysis.